U0047/NativeModSettings/NativeModSettings_v0.9/doc/doc.md

 ---

 ## Overview
-Native Settings Mod is a Zomboid modder's resource that gives mod developers the ability to add a variety of user-friendly, seamless mod settings to the Main Options page (accessed when clicking 'Options' from the Intro Screen or Pause Screen), under a new 'Native Settings Mod' tab.
+Native Mod Settings is a Zomboid modder's resource that gives mod developers the ability to add a variety of user-friendly, seamless mod settings to the Main Options page (accessed when clicking 'Options' from the Intro Screen or Pause Screen), under a new 'Native Mod Settings' tab.
 This allows mod users to easily configure mods without needing to edit mod files directly.

-Native Settings Mod currently offers the following settings:
+Native Mod Settings currently offers the following settings:
 - `YesNoBox` - a boolean tick mark box
 - `YesNoMultiBox` - a titled list of boolean tick mark boxes
 - `ColorBox` - a button that allows users to pick from an assortment of colors when clicked
 - `ComboBox` - a drop-down menu allowing selection from a list of items
 - `Slider` - a draggable slider

-Native Settings Mod also gives mod developers the ability to create and add [custom settings](custom-settings).
+Native Mod Settings also gives mod developers the ability to create and add [custom settings](custom-settings).

 ---

 ## Installation
-Native Settings Mod can be installed like most mods; by subscribing to the Steam Workshop or through [manual installation](https://pzwiki.net/wiki/Installing_mods).
+Native Mod Settings can be installed like most mods; by subscribing to the Steam Workshop or through [manual installation](https://pzwiki.net/wiki/Installing_mods).

-Native Settings Mod must be enabled in the main menu's ['Mods' page as well as in individual savefiles' mods](https://pzwiki.net/wiki/Using_mods).
+Native Mod Settings must be enabled in the main menu's ['Mods' page as well as in individual savefiles' mods](https://pzwiki.net/wiki/Using_mods).

 ---

 ## A Word About Multiplayer Use
-At it's current version *(release v0.9),* Native Settings Mod **is completely untested** in multiplayer.
+At it's current version *(release v0.9),* Native Mod Settings **is completely untested** in multiplayer.

-While problems are not anticipated, Native Settings makes **zero** guarantee that Native Settings Mod will work in multiplayer.
+While problems are not anticipated, Native Mod Settings makes **zero** guarantee that Native Mod Settings will work in multiplayer.

-While security would more likely than not depend on how Native Settings Mods is utilized by mod developers, Native Setting Mods makes **zero** guarantee that it's settings are secure for multiplayer use.
+While security would more likely than not depend on how Native Mod Settingss is utilized by mod developers, Native Mod Settings makes **zero** guarantee that it's settings are secure for multiplayer use.

 ---

 ## Quick Guide
-*This quick guide introduces the basic concepts and usage of Native Settings Mod, by showing how to create a `YesNoBox` and add it to the Options Screen.*
+*This quick guide introduces the basic concepts and usage of Native Mod Settings, by showing how to create a `YesNoBox` and add it to the Options Screen.*

-Every mod that utilizes Native Settings Mod needs to create a `ModSettings` object with a title.
+Every mod that utilizes Native Mod Settings needs to create a `ModSettings` object with a title.
 The `ModSettings` object acts as a container for your mod's settings, and is rendered as it's own section in the Mod Settings page, with a title and horizontal line divider.

 ```lua
 require('NativeSettings')